 Timely Payments

-Timely payments play a crucial role in maximizingz the benefits of a chase balance transfer.
+Timely payments play a crucial role in maximizing the benefits of a chase balance transfer.
 By ensuring payments are made on time, cardholders can avoid late fees and maintain their promotional interest rates.
 Missing payments can lead to the forfeiture of promotional rates, resulting in higher interest charges.

 Order of Balances Paid Off